-2. Basic to advanced programming skills: data generation, manipulation, pipelines, summaries and plotting.
+- Basic to advanced programming skills: data generation, manipulation, pipelines, summaries and plotting;

-3. Fitting statistical models: estimation, prediction and testing.
+- Fitting statistical models: estimation, prediction and testing;

 The course starts at a very basic level and builds up gradually.
 At the end of the week, participants will master advanced programming skills with R. No previous experience with R is required.

-Upon completing all courses in the specialization, students can obtain a certificate.
+Upon completing 3 out of 5 courses in the specialisation (no more than one text mining course), students can obtain a certificate.
 Each course may also be taken separately.